anuket-project/anuket-specifications/doc/common/glossary.rst

 -  **Carrier Grade:** Carrier grade refers to network functions and infrastructure that are characterised by all or some of the following attributes: High reliability allowing near 100% uptime, typically measured as better than “five nines”; Quality of Service (QoS) allowing prioritization of traffic; High Performance optimized for low latency/packet loss, and high bandwidth; Scalability to handle demand growth by adding virtual and/or physical resources; Security to be able to withstand natural and man-made attacks.
 -  **Monitoring (Capability):** Monitoring capabilities are used for the passive observation of workload-specific traffic traversing the Cloud Infrastructure.
 Note, as with all capabilities, Monitoring may be unavailable or intentionally disabled for security reasons in a given cloud infrastructure instance.
 -  **NFV Orchestrator (NFVO):** Manages the VNF lifecycle and **Cloud Infrastructure** resources (supported by the **VIM**) to ensure an optimised allocation of the necessary resources and connectivity.
 -  **Platform:** A cloud capabilities type in which the cloud service user can deploy, manage and run customer-created or customer-acquired applications using one or more programming languages and one or more execution environments supported by the cloud service provider.
-Adapted from ITU (`https://www.itu.int/rec/dologin_pub.asp?lang=e&id=T-REC-Y.3500-201408-I!!PDF-E&type=items <https://www.itu.int/rec/dologin_pub.asp?lang=e&id=T-REC-Y.3500-201408-I!!PDF-E&type=items>`__).
+Adapted from ITU (`Y.3500: Information technology - Cloud computing - Overview and vocabulary <https://www.itu.int/rec/T-REC-Y.3500-201408-I>`__).
       *Note:* This includes the physical infrastructure, Operating Systems, virtualisation/containerisation software and other orchestration, security, monitoring/logging and life-cycle management software.

 -  **Vendor Implementation:** A commercial implementation of a cloud platform.